 When you are creating content for these backlinks, you want long-form content.
 You should aim for making the post as long as you can without a lot of fluff thrown in just for the sake of making the piece longer.
 Make sure you include a few keywords that will get noticed by Google.
 And don’t forget to include a link to somewhere on your website and at least one image.

-If you are in need of backlinking opportunities but need a little help, Rank Fuse Interactive can take on that task for you.
-To learn more about our outreach opportunities, call us today at 913-703-7265.
+If you are in need of backlinking opportunities but need a little help, Rank Fuse Digital Marketing can take on that task for you.
+To learn more about our outreach and off-page SEO services, call us today at 913-703-7265.